01 Dec

 image of person in shirt, cardigan and trousers by Unrecorded

 Unrecorded is an independent clothing brand from the Netherlands that represents a new wave of unisex brands that are rebelling against the nature of fast fashion.
-Unrecorded is passionate about style, and produces apparel using more eco-friendly materials.
+Unrecorded is passionate about style, and produces apparel using more responsible materials.

 Its range includes items that are all year round essentials suitable for any wardrobe, available in sizes XS-2XL.